Arjun-Arjun/Smart-Crawler/README.md

 # Smart-Crawler
 Accessing Data from Internet Through Web spider in Efficient Manner by Filtering Data in two stages in web interfaces.

-Crawler also known as web spider/Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing..
-Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others sites' web content.
+Crawler also known as web spider/Internet bot that systematically browses the World Wide Web, typically for the purpose of Web indexing.
+Web search engines and some other sites use Web crawling or spidering software to update their web content or indices of others web sites content.

 # Objective